joeybaker/jace/README.md

 Jace is a configuration library for a node project that recognizes several levels of overrides.

-The order of preference, higher numbers override lower numbers
+The order of preference, higher numbers override lower numbers.

 1. default.json
 2. {env}.json // env is determined by the `NODE_ENV` bash variable, or by the `env` option.